thosgood/this-weeks-finds/markdown/151-200/week154.md

 and supergravity, Adv.
 Theor.
 Math.
 Phys.
 2 (1998) 231-252, preprint available as [hep-th/9711200](http://xxx.lanl.gov/abs/hep-th/9711200).

-This one launched the \"AdS-CFT\" craze, by pointing out an interesting relation between supergravity on anti-DeSitter spacetime and conformal field theories on its \"boundary at infinity\".
+This one launched the "AdS-CFT" craze, by pointing out an interesting relation between supergravity on anti-DeSitter spacetime and conformal field theories on its "boundary at infinity".

 4\) Nathan Seiberg and Edward Witten, Electric-magnetic duality, monopole condensation, and confinement in N=2 supersymmetric Yang-Mills theory, Nucl.
 Phys.
 B426 (1994) 19-52, preprint available as [hep-th/9407087](http://xxx.lanl.gov/abs/hep-th/9407087).

-This one is ancient history by now, but it\'s still near the top of the list!
+This one is ancient history by now, but it's still near the top of the list!
 For mathematicians, this paper marked the birth of Seiberg-Witten theory as a substitute for Donaldson theory when it comes to the study of 4-dimensional smooth manifolds.
-(See \"[week44](week44.html)\" and
-\"[week45](week45.html)\".)
-But for physicists, it highlighted the growing importance of \"dualities\" relating seemingly different physical theories - of which the AdS-CFT craze is a more recent outgrowth.
+(See ["Week 44"](#week44) and ["Week 45"](#week45).)
+But for physicists, it highlighted the growing importance of "dualities" relating seemingly different physical theories - of which the AdS-CFT craze is a more recent outgrowth.